Viktor Josef Dammertz: Biography

 From 1960 to 1975 he would serve in many abbey and congregational assignments, which included missionary trips and attending the Second Vatican Council as the secretary to the Archabbot of St. Ottilien.
-On 8 January 1975 Dammertz would be elected as Archabbot of St. Ottilien Archabbey and President of the Congregation of Saint Ottilien.
+On 8 January 1975, Dammertz would be elected as Archabbot of St. Ottilien Archabbey and President of the Congregation of Saint Ottilien.
 In this dual role of responsibility, he would travel the world visiting congregational monastic foundations.

 On 22 September 1977 he was elected as the sixth Abbot Primate of the Benedictine Confederation of the Order of Saint Benedict.

-As Abbot Primate he resided in Rome, Italy, while also overseeing Sant'Anselmo all'Aventino and promoting the “Pontificio Ateneo Sant'Anselmo” to the monasteries of the world.
+As Abbot Primate he resided in Rome, Italy, while also overseeing Sant'Anselmo all'Aventino and promoting the "Pontificio Ateneo Sant'Anselmo" to the monasteries of the world.
 The Ateneo had been in danger of closure due to falling enrollment, so Dammertz undertook visits to over 750 monasteries around the world to support the institution.
-In addition, he was noted for his early development (with Abbess Máire Hickey of Dinklage Abbey) of the ‘’Communio Internationalis Benedictinarum’’ (CIB) that would later serve as the international association for women monastics.
+In addition, he was noted for his early development (with Abbess Máire Hickey of Dinklage Abbey) of the "Communio Internationalis Benedictinarum" (CIB) that would later serve as the international association for women's monastics.
 Dammertz resigned as Abbot Primate in 1992, after which he was nominated by Pope John Paul II on 24 December 1992 as the next Bishop of the Diocese of Augsburg, Germany.